marmal88/Hotel-Bookings/README.md

 ## D. Pipeline Flow Information

 As far as possible, the intent was to use a similar data pipeline for all three models to increase model reusability.
-However, during the feature engineering phase wanted to optimize for the features that can get the best results from the different models.
+However, during the feature engineering phase a similar pipeline could not be used across the different models.
+Hence I decided to optimize for the feature engineering steps that could get the best results from the different models.

 Hence, the overall pipeline was built to create a common preprocessing step while using sklearn's inbuilt pipeline to do the feature engineering.
 Overall pipeline is as below:
 | Step | File Location |Purpose |